taliajmallo/rpgs/campaigns/End_Of_History/charsheet.md

 against spells.
 Healing spells, healing magic items, and magical effects with the healing trait have no effect on you.
 ### Languages
-Omnarki Sign, Low Song, High Song, Vaaltid
+Patter-Whistle, Low Song, High Song, Vaaltid

 ## Class - Psychic
 - Subconscious Mind: Moonlit Serenity (WIS Emotional Acceptance)